Review may result in MIUs across Shropshire facing the axe

 That report is assesing the use of MIUs, rehabilitation services and community beds.

-It is understood the CCG has a view to divide Shropshire into two sections – north west and south east – and retaining just one MIU in each, reducing the number from four to two.
+It has been reported to the Advertizer that the CCG has a view to divide Shropshire into two sections – north west and south east – and retaining just one MIU in each, reducing the number from four to two.

 That is despite Oswestry initially being identified as one of five towns in the county to receive an Urgent Care Centre (UCC) – an upgrade of a MIU.